Xinglab/SQUID/README.md

 	--analysis:
 		Type of rMATS analysis to perform. analysisType is either P or U. P is for paired analysis and U is for unpaired analysis.
 Default is U
 	--c1:
-		The cutoff of splicing difference using Junction method.
+		The cutoff of splicing difference of rMATS run using Junction method.
 The cutoff used in the null hypothesis test for differential splicing.
 The default is 0.0001
 	--p:
 		The number of threads used to run rMATS.
 The default is 1;
 	--resume: